Sustainability & CSR > Sustainability Strategy >

 • Reused old bed linens as cleaning cloths and protective furniture coverings

-• Consolidated old linens (e.g. bed linens, table cloths, napkins and chair covers) and staff uniforms for recycling through a Global Recycled Standard-certified recycling partner
+• Old linens and employee uniforms are recycled through a local Global Recycled Standard-certified recycling partner

 icon-expand_less